Students encouraged to take advantage of free college application week - NewsBreak

 “I saved about $320,” Beard said.

 Now months away from graduating, Beard’s applications paid off.
-63 colleges waive application fees for Alabama high school students
+63 colleges waiving application fees for Alabama high school students this week

 “I plan to attend the University of South Alabama.
 I plan to study optometry and a little bit of business,” Beard said.